aryanc381/Loan-Approval-Prediction-using-Naive-Bayes-Classifier/README.md

 ## Results

 The model's performance is evaluated using various metrics, providing insights into its accuracy and reliability in predicting loan eligibility.
 Detailed results and visualizations are included in the Jupyter Notebook.
+The accuracy of model on test data was ```81.02%```.

-## Contributing
+## Contributions
 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or create a pull request.

-## License

-This project is licensed under the MIT License.
+You can also email me at the mail I have given in the profile section of my github.

 ---

-Feel free to customize this README file further based on specific details and preferences for your project.